 Meetings are available to all persons regardless of disability.
 If you require special assistance, contact Jo Ann Beard, City Secretary, at (806) 234-3861 or write her at

 P.O.
 Box 203, Smyer, Texas, 79367, at least 48 hours in advance of the meeting.

 This is to certify that I, Jo Ann Beard, posted this Agenda on the front door of City Hall, facing the outside, and on the City Hall bulletin board, at 3:00 p.m., on September 20, 2021, and this agenda remained so posted continuously for at least 72 hours preceding the scheduled time of said meeting.

 Jo Ann Beard TRMC, City Secretary, City of Smyer

 August 2, 2021

 Subject: Aerial Spraying for Mosquitoes

 The City of Smyer is very happy to announce that as a part of a coalition of regional cities we have arranged for aerial spraying for mosquitoes.
 When the plane flies will be determined by wind speeds and ambient temperature.
-Given these factors, we hope to have aerial spraying one night before the 4th of July, in the overnight hours.
+Given these factors, we hope to conduct an aerial spraying mission on Tuesday, August 10, 2021, in the overnight hours.
+The plane will spray for mosquitos starting late Tuesday evening, weather permitting.
+The actual time of spraying will be determined by where Smyer fits in the line-up of cities.
 The company that will spray is Vector Disease Control International and this is their specialty.